taedryn/mesh-citadel/prompt.md

 commands, which sometimes take an argument.  commands are not case sensitive.  the commands we will implement are as follows:

-G — Go to the next room (advances to the next room in the room list) E — Enter a new message (compose and post a message to the current room) R — Read messages in the current room (read a specific message if ID provided)
+G — Go to the next room (advances to the next room in the room list which has unread messages)
+E — Enter a new message (compose and post a message to the current room) R — Read messages in the current room (read a specific message if ID provided)